What we do

 At BBBSCSI, our vision is to have all young people realize their full potential.
 That’s why we have made it our mission to enable life changing Mentoring relationships to ignite the power and potential of young people.

-These programs are designed to increase empathy, self-awareness, and self-regulation, therefore showing to enhance cognitive functioning, personal success, friendships and resiliency in both students and communities.
-Mentoring is about the power of healthy relationships and helping children reach their full potential.
+These effective and evidence-based programs are delivered to elementary, middle and high school students in a variety of communities throughout the Central and Southern Interior of British Columbia.
+They are designed to increase empathy, self-awareness, and self-regulation, therefore enhancing cognitive functioning, personal success, friendships, and resiliency in both students and communities.
+Mentoring is about the power of healthy relationships and helping children and youth reach their full potential.

 THE STEPS TO SUCCESSFUL MENTORING